Definition of Sestina

 Depending upon the number and size of stanzas, different poets have changed sestinas as give below.

-This may contain twelve stanzas with six lines in each stanza and final tercet such as in Philip Sydney’s, Ye Goatherd Gods, or twelve stanzas with twelve lines in each stanza and final envoi with six lines such as in Algernon Charles Swinburne’s, The Complaint of Lisa.
+This may contain twelve stanzas with six lines in each stanza, and a final tercet.
+For instance, in Philip Sydney’s, Ye Goatherd Gods; or the twelve stanzas with twelve lines in each stanza, and final envoi with six lines, such as in Algernon Charles Swinburne’s, The Complaint of Lisa.

 Examples of Sestina in Literature